GalMunGral/galmungral/README.md

 #### 2.2.2. physical robotics
 once students become proficient at navigating the virtual world, the same model extends to physical robots by mapping cells to their i/o.

-this is not a prescription, but an example to illustrate how computation can be experienced before being written down as a program to be executed. to experience water is to stick our hand into a chilly stream and let it flow through our fingers--not stare at a formula and recite: dihydrogen monoxide! i believe that once we break free from conflating experiencing computation with programming, the possibilities are limitless. the symbols, the syntax, the abstract constructs--these remain our destination, the sheet music that crystallizes what we've composed. but first, we must learn to hear the sounds.
+this is not a prescription, but an example to illustrate how computation can be lived before it is written down, just as music is lived before it is scored. to experience water is to stick our hand into a chilly stream and let it flow through our fingers--not stare at a formula and recite: dihydrogen monoxide! i believe that once we break free from conflating experiencing computation with programming, the possibilities are limitless. the symbols, the syntax, the abstract constructs--these remain our destination, the sheet music that crystallizes what we've composed. but first, we must learn to hear the sounds.

 ## 3. the descent
 so why am i writing this?